onyxcatto/VibeYak/README.md

 ```
 The program will ask you to login to your YikYak account (actually it's your Sidechat account because Sidechat owns YikYak) by asking for your phone number.

-Upon entering your phone number, it will text you a verification code (it will say it's from SideChat, SideChat owns YikYak, it's the same thing.), which when entered will grant access to your account.
-Make sure you enter the code exactly right or the code will crash because I was too lazy to make it not do that.
+Upon entering your phone number, it will text you a verification code (it will say it's from SideChat, SideChat owns YikYak, it's the same thing), which when entered will grant access to your account.
+Make sure you enter the code exactly right or the program will not work.

 I know this may seem suspicious to give out your phone number like that, but read the source code if you don't trust me.
 This program works by running the [unoffical web version](https://web.yikyak.pro/) of YikYak in a stripped down browser known as [Playwright](https://playwright.dev/) order to get the Karma from the user.